jfgomes/site-jgomes/README.md

 structure ( project inside the dir "site" and ths ssl cert file are inside the dir "cert" )

 ![Logo do GitHub](https://jgomes.site/images/project_structure.png)

-vhost to proxy the site to the world (with ssl)
+Vhost to proxy the site to the world (with ssl)

 ```
 LoadModule headers_module modules/mod_headers.so